lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 9.** *A gracious rain;* that is, of manna. *Edmund Law (1703-1787), quoted by Richard Warner in loc.,* 1828.

-**Verse 9.** *Rain.* One fountain, says Cyril, waters thy paradise, and the rain that falls upon all the world is the same; it is white in the bloom of the hawthorn, red in the rose, purple in the hyacinth, and diverse kinds, and all in all; yet it itself is the same and of the same kind. . . .
+**Verse 9.** *Rain.* One fountain, says Cyril, waters thy paradise, and the rain that falls upon all the world is the same; it is white in the bloom of the hawthorn, red in the rose, purple in the hyacinth, and diverse kinds, and all in all; yet it itself is the same and of the same kind....
 So also the Holy Spirit, though he is one and the same and not divisible, yet to every one he divideth grace according as he wills. *Thomas Le Blanc.*

 **Verse 9.** *A plentiful rain.* Thy love has been as a shower!
 The returns, but a dew drop, and that dew drop stained with sin. *James Harrington Evans,* 1785-1849.